theengs/gateway/docs/use/use.md

 ```

 ## Time synchronization
 If you have specified the MAC addresses of [supported Bluetooth clocks](https://bluetooth-clocks.readthedocs.io/en/latest/devices.html) with the `--time_sync` argument, Theengs Gateway automatically synchronizes their time once a day.
-Therefore, make sure that your gateway's time is set correctly.
+Therefore, make sure to correctly set your gateway's time.

 Some Bluetooth clocks let you choose between 12-hour (AM/PM) and 24-hour format to show their time.
 Use the argument `--time_format 0` (default) for 24-hour format and `--time_format 1` for 12-hour format.

 Note that the first time synchronization of each specified clock happens at a random time in the next day.
-This way the connections to these devices are spaced out in time.
+This way the gateway spaces out connections to these devices in time.
 After this first time synchronization, Theengs Gateway synchronizes its time every 24 hours.

 If a device isn't recognized as a supported clock, Theengs Gateway won't try to synchronize its time ever.
 But if there are other errors, such as connection errors or write errors (which could be temporary), the device is still tried every 24 hours.

-If you want to know which of your devices are supported by Theengs Gateway's time synchronization feature, run the following command:
+If you want to know which of your devices Theengs Gateway's time synchronization feature supports, run the following command:

 ```
 bluetooth-clocks discover
 ```

-The `bluetooth-clocks` command is installed as part of Theengs Gateway.
+Theengs Gateway installs the `bluetooth-clocks` command as part of its dependencies.

 ## Reading encrypted advertisements
 If you want to read encrypted advertisements, you need to add a bindkey for each device address with the `--bindkeys` argument.
 For example: